 Recall - Appointments shall be made for a fixed term of five (5) years with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
 The recall process will be developed via the IRP Sub Group.

-Initiation of the Independent Review Process - An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws.
+Initiation of the Independent Review Process - An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws or otherwise within the scope of IRP jurisdiction.
 The Empowered Community could initiate an IRP with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.

 Standing - Any person/group/entity “materially affected” by an ICANN action or inaction in violation of ICANN’s Articles of Incorporation and/or Bylaws shall have the right to file a complaint under the IRP and seek redress.
 The Board’s failure to fully implement an Empowered Community decision will be sufficient for the Empowered Community to be materially affected.

-Community Independent Review Process - The CCWG-Accountability recommends giving the Empowered Community the right to have standing to present arguments on behalf of the Empowered Community to the IRP.
+Community Independent Review Process - The CCWG-Accountability recommends giving the Empowered Community the right to present arguments on behalf of the Empowered Community to the IRP Panel.
 In such cases, ICANN will bear the costs associated with the Standing Panel as well as the Empowered Community’s legal expenses.

 Standard of Review - The IRP Panel, with respect to a particular IRP, shall decide the issue(s) presented based on its own independent interpretation of the ICANN Articles of Incorporation and Bylaws in the context of applicable governing law and prior IRP decisions.